 The Exploratorium at Pier 15 in San Francisco is an exciting place for discovery any time of the day, but these 18+ After Dark events are a must for some epic kid-free fun at their exhibits.
 After Dark happens each Thursday from 6-10pm with a different theme every week, featuring guest speakers, films, great music, and more.

-22. Don’t miss NightLife this April at the Academy of Sciences
+26. …and NightLife events at the Academy of Sciences

 California’s coastline is the perfect spot to catch several whale migration seasons – and humpback season is upon us between April and December.
 Even from land, you’re likely to see them spouting, slapping their tails (known as “lobtailing”) or even breaching.
 If you want to see them up close, a whale watching tour will do the trick.
 Here’s everything you need to know about whale watching in the Bay Area.